 While anterior pelvic tilt can be a literal pain in the behind, some people are still able to lift at the elite level and remain pain-free.
 For these rare folks, it is much better to leave a great thing great.
 Sure, you can add a few correctives here or there, or introduce new mobility or stability movements to their program, but don’t try to make wholesale changes to someone who doesn’t need them.

-Make a client care about his anterior pelvic tilt.
+Make a client want to fix anterior pelvic tilt.

 A client finds out he has anterior pelvic tilt, so what?
 You know it’s problematic, but the client probably does; or if he does, he doesn’t care.
 Here you can use this simple analogy: